Prayer Flags

 MEANING

-Prayer flags (Tibetan: དར་ལྕོག་) are printed in five colors – blue for the sky, white for air/wind, red for fire, green for water and yellow for earth – and are traditionally woodblock-printed with sacred images and text.
+Prayer flags or thar-cho (Tibetan: དར་ལྕོག་) are printed in five colors – blue for the sky, white for air/wind, red for fire, green for water and yellow for earth – and are traditionally woodblock-printed with sacred images and texts.
 The center of the flag often depicts a lungta (Tibetan: རླུང་རྟ་) meaning wind horse, a symbol of speed and transformation of bad fortune to good, bearing three jewels on its back that represent the Buddha, Buddhist teachings and the Buddhist community.
 Images of four sacred animals – dragon, garuda, tiger and snow lion – can appear in the corners.
-Covering the rest of the flag are versions of many mantras (powerful ritual utterances) and prayers for peace and harmony.
+Covering the rest of the flag are versions of many mantras (powerful ritual prayers) and prayers for peace and harmony.